rleber/bun/doc/object_classes.md

 The source file for bots is stored in the lib/bun/buts directory.
 Generally, each bot has a main file, named the same as the bot (plus ".rb"), and a directory with the same name (without the ".rb").
 Within the directory are various source files for the bot.
 Any such source file with a name of the form "xxx_task.rb" will automatically be turned into a subtask for the bot.
-So, for example, the Freezer bot has a main file "freezer.rb", and a directory "freezer" which contains (among other things) a "thaw_task.rb" file.
+So, for example, the Archivist bot has a main file "archivist.rb", and a directory "archivist" which contains (among other things) a "decode_task.rb" file.
 These bot classes map to a command line command (or subcommand), as defined beginning in lib/bun/bots/main.rb

 Bot class hierarchy (indentation denotes inheritance, not naming scope):